 The old practice of using an "IT Guy" to maintain your computer network is outdated and can cause more problems they then solve.
 Typically something has to break or stop working before your IT guy knows about it and you receive service, resulting in an inevitable reduction in IT system performance while you wait for the problem to be fixed.

-If you fall behind in keeping up with important tasks like backups, patches and security updates, the odds greatly increase that you’ll face an IT outage or another problem very quickly which often leads to substantial productivity and revenue losses which small business owners don't often take into account.
+If you fall behind in keeping up with important tasks like backups, patches, and security updates, the odds greatly increase that you’ll face an IT outage or another problem very quickly which often leads to substantial productivity and revenue losses which small business owners don't often take into account.

-The most noticeable benefit of using a Managed Services Provider is since they use tools to monitor and maintain your network they can often discover and fix problems before they can negatively affect your business but they also do the hard tedious and boring work of keeping up with network monitoring, patch management, and desktop optimization performed on a regular basis which are all important parts of the Defense In-Depth security model in addition the the likelihood that your friendly neighborhood MSP has some great techniques that your IT Guy just doesn't have access to.
+The most noticeable benefit of using a Managed Services Provider is since they use tools to monitor and maintain your network they can often discover and fix problems before they can negatively affect your business but they also do the hard tedious and boring work of keeping up with network monitoring, patch management, and desktop optimization performed on a regular basis which are all important parts of the Defense In-Depth security model, in addition, the likelihood that your friendly neighborhood MSP has some great techniques that your IT Guy just doesn't have access to.
 If you want to know more about what you can do to employ a Defense In-Depth security model contact us and we will be more than happy to help you.